Find Affordable College Courses

 187 Yearly Graduations

-Berklee College of Music comes in at #12 on our list of the most popular colleges offering master's degrees in visual and performing arts.
+Berklee College of Music is the 12th most popular school in the nation for students seeking a master's degree in visual & performing arts.
 Each year, around 6,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $45,468 per year, while in-state graduate students, on average, pay $45,478 per year.
-For the 2020-2021 academic year, 187 master's degrees were handed out to visual and performing arts majors at Berklee College of Music.
-About 53% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $48,830 per year, while in-state graduate students, on average, pay $48,277 per year.
+During the most recent year for which we have data, 187 people received their master's degree in visual & performing arts from Berklee College of Music.
+About 56% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in visual & performing arts at Berklee College of Music make a median salary of 32,650.

 184 Yearly Graduations

-Columbia University in the City of New York comes in at #13 on our list of the most popular colleges offering master's degrees in visual and performing arts.
+Columbia University in the City of New York comes in at #13 on our list of the most popular colleges offering master's degrees in visual & performing arts.
 Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 184 people received their master's degree in visual and performing arts from Columbia.
-Of these students, 68% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 184 people received their master's degree in visual & performing arts from Columbia.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 59% were women.
+Those who complete their master's degree in visual & performing arts at Columbia University in the City of New York make a median salary of 32,650.

 180 Yearly Graduations